MrNerdy42/pymumble/API.md

 Is a shortcut to `Mumble.users[Mumble.users.myself_session]`, pointing to the User object of the current connection.

 ## User object (accessible through Mumble.users[session] or Mumble.users.myself
-Contain the users information and method to act on them.
+Contain the users information and methods to act on them.
-User also contain an instance of the SoundQueue object, containing the audio received from this user.
+User objects also contain an instance of the SoundQueue object, containing the audio received from this user.

 > User.sound